vonhachtaugust/ghost-ocr/README.md

 # Ghost-ocr
 Extract text from 'glimpsing' a pdf.

+The idea is to call this code as a subprocess in e.g. python for machine learning purposes.

 ## Getting Started

 The project is built using CMake version >= 3.9.3.
 A few CMake scripts should give enough information regarding what is missing.